 - Monthly Themes Worksheet: On this tab, you can take a step back from your daily or weekly post planning and identify monthly topic themes, events or products that you plan to launch, along with holidays that fall in each month

-- Weekly Post Frequency Editorial Calendar:On this tab, you can outline your weekly blog post topic, title, goal, and promotion strategy
+- Weekly Post Frequency Editorial Calendar:On this tab, you can outline your weekly blog post topic, title, goal, due dates, and promotion strategy

 That’s only $2/month for the year